13 Food Rules of an Anti-Inflammatory Diet

 Eat wild salmon

 Along with other fatty fish, wild salmon boasts omega-3 fatty acids.
 “While you can get omega-3s from walnuts, flax, and other foods, the form in fish is much more bioavailable,” says Cassetty.
-What’s more, the omega-3s in fish have been found to lower inflammation and help protect your heart and brain.
+The omega-3s in fish have been found to lower inflammation and help protect your heart and brain.
 “Americans tend to under-consume omega-3s and overconsume omega-6s, found largely in certain vegetable oils,” says Cassetty.
 “The problem with this is that omega-6s are pro-inflammatory, so it’s really important to eat foods with omega-3s to shift this balance.”

 Limit white rice

-These purple gems have a lot going for them in the world of nutrition: “Research finds that regularly eating prunes can help support good digestive health and healthy bones,” says Jackie Newgent, RDN, a culinary nutritionist in Brooklyn, New York, and spokesperson for California Prunes.
-“Their beneficial effects on bones are due in part to their polyphenols, which may have potential anti-inflammatory properties.
+These purple gems have a lot going for them in the world of nutrition.
+Research finds that regularly eating prunes can help support good digestive health and healthy bones.
+Their beneficial effects are due in part to their polyphenols, which may have potential anti-inflammatory properties.